-5. The value of the best alternative forgone in making any choice.
+^{5.} The value of the best alternative forgone in making any choice.

 The concept of opportunity cost must not be confused with the purchase price of an item.
 Consider the cost of a college or university education.
 That includes the value of the best alternative use of money spent for tuition, fees, and books.
 But the most important cost of a college education is the value of the forgone alternative uses of time spent studying and attending class instead of using the time in some other endeavor.
 Students sacrifice that time in hopes of even greater earnings in the future or because they place a value on the opportunity to learn.
 Or consider the cost of going to the doctor.
 Part of that cost is the value of the best alternative use of the money required to see the doctor.
-But, the cost also includes the value of the best alternative use of the concept of opportunity cost is found in the name of the concept.
+But, the cost also includes the value of the best alternative use of the time required to see the doctor.
+The essential thing to see in the concept of opportunity cost is found in the name of the concept.
 Opportunity cost is the value of the best opportunity forgone in a particular choice.
 It is not simply the amount spent on that choice.